georgringer/news/Documentation/UsersManual/HowToStart/Index.rst

 Detail page
 ^^^^^^^^^^^

 #.
-Create a new page “Detail” which will be used to show the full news
+Create a new page named "Detail" which will be used to show the full news
    record.
-Insert the plugin “News system”.
-The 2 :sup:`nd` tab “Plugin” is used to configure the extension.
+Insert the plugin :guilabel:`News system`.
+The 2 :sup:`nd` tab :guilabel:`Plugin`
+   is used to configure the extension.

 #.
-Add a new content element and select the entry “News system”
+Add a new content element and select the entry :guilabel:`News system`

 #.
-Switch to the tab “Plugin” where you can define the plugin's settings.
+Switch to the tab :guilabel:`Plugin` where you can define the plugin's settings.
-   The most important settings are “What to display” and “Startingpoint”.
+   The most important settings are :guilabel:`What to display` and :guilabel:`Startingpoint`.

    #.
-Change the 1 :sup:`st` select box “What to display” to “Detail view”.
+Change the 1 :sup:`st` select box :guilabel:`What to display` to :guilabel:`Detail view`.

    #.
 Save the plugin.

 List page
 ^^^^^^^^^

 #.
-Create a new page “List” (or however you want to name it) and insert
+Create a new page named "List" (or however you want to name it) and insert
-   the plugin “News system” there again.
+   the plugin :guilabel:`News system` there again.

    #.
-The selected view is already “List view”.
+The selected view is already :guilabel:`List view`.
 This is fine.

    #.
-Fill the field “Startingpoint” by selecting the sysfolder you created
+Fill the field :guilabel:`Startingpoint` by selecting the :guilabel:`sysfolder` you created
       in the beginning of the tutorial.

    #.
-Switch to the 2 :sup:`nd` tab “Additional” and fill the field “PageId
+Switch to the 2 :sup:`nd` tab :guilabel:`Additional` and fill the field :guilabel:`PageId
-      for single news display” with the page you just created before.
+      for single news display` with the page you just created before.

    #.
 Save the plugin.